Did you know? Tottenham Hotspur's superstar Son Heung-min scored his first international goal against India | Goal.com

-Did you know?
-Against whom Tottenham Hotspur superstar Son Heung-min score his first international goal?
+Do you know against whom Tottenham Hotspur superstar Son Heung-min scored his first international goal?

 Son Heung-min is going through a purple patch in the Premier League for his side Tottenham Hotspur.
 In four matches he has already scored six and also has an assist to his name.